January

 The neigbors all called Sherlock "a gentle soul" and he was.
 Neither Beth nor I can remember him ever growling at anyone.

 He loved marrow-bone dog biscuits and he loved to go for walks.
-He especially liked visiting the neighbors' yard across the street where he could wander freely in a chain-link fence yard.
+He especially liked visiting the neighbors' yard across the street where he could wander freely in

 Sherlock also loved climbing a ramp into my bed to sleep every night.